thisisehyas/Heart-Disease-Classification-KNN/README.md

 ## **Feature Analysis & Selection**

-I have used **Spearman correlation** to assess the relationship of each feature with the binary target.
+I used **Spearman correlation** to assess the relationship of each feature with the binary target.

 Top correlated features (positive and negative):